 - f.
-A Member who files a request for a Fair Hearing that disputes a decision to discontinue, reduce, or change a service that the Member has been receiving must continue to receive the disputed service at the previously authorized level pending resolution of the Fair Hearing, if the request for a Fair Hearing is hand delivered or post-marked within one Day from the mail date on the written notice of decision if acute inpatient services are being discontinued, reduced, or changed or within 10 Days from the mail date on the written notice of decision if any other services are being discontinued, reduced or changed. - g.
+A Member who files a request for a Fair Hearing that disputes a decision to discontinue, reduce, or change a service that the Member has been receiving must continue to receive the disputed service at the previously authorized level pending resolution of the Fair Hearing, if the request for a Fair Hearing is hand delivered or postmarked within one Day from the mail date on the written notice of decision if acute inpatient services are being discontinued, reduced, or changed or within 10 Days from the mail date on the written notice of decision if any other services are being discontinued, reduced or changed.
+If the request for a Fair Hearing is not hand delivered or post-marked within one Day from the mail date on the written notice of decision if acute inpatient services are being discontinued, reduced, or changed or within 10 Days from the mail date on the written notice of decision if any other services are being discontinued, reduced or changed, services can be discontinued. - g.
 Upon the receipt of the request for a Fair Hearing, the Bureau of Hearings and Appeals or the Department's designee will schedule a hearing.
 The Member and the BH-MCO will receive notification of the hearing date by letter at least 10 Days before the hearing date, or a shorter time if requested by the Member.
-The letter will outline the type of hearing, the location of the hearing (if applicable), and the date and time of the hearing. - h.
+The letter will outline the type of hearing, the location of the hearing (if applicable), and the date and time of the hearing.

+- h.
 The BH-MCO is a party to the hearing and must be present.
 The BH-MCO, which may be represented by an attorney, must be prepared to explain and defend the issue on appeal.
 The Bureau of Hearings and Appeals' decision is based solely on the evidence presented at the hearing.
 The absences of the BH-MCO from the hearing will not be reason to postpone the hearing. - i.
 The BH-MCO must provide Members, at no cost, with records, reports, and documents relevant to the subject of the Fair Hearing. - j.
 The Bureau of Hearings and Appeals will issue an adjudication within 90 Days of the date the Member filed the first level Complaint or the Grievance with the BH-MCO, not including the number of Days before the Member requested the Fair Hearing.
 If the Bureau of Hearings and Appeals fails to issue an adjudication within 90 Days of receipt of the request for the Fair Hearing, the BH-MCO must comply with the requirements at 55 Pa.
 Code § 275.4 regarding the provision of interim assistance upon the request for such by the Member.
-When the Member is responsible for delaying the hearing process, the time limit by which the Bureau of Hearings and Appeals must issue the adjudication prior to interim assistance being afforded will be extended by the length of the delay attributed to the Member.
+When the Member is responsible for delaying the hearing process, the time limit by which the Bureau of Hearings and Appeals must issue the adjudication prior to interim assistance being afforded will be extended by the length of the delay attributed to the Member. - k.

-k.
 The Bureau of Hearings and Appeals' adjudication is binding on the BH-MCO unless reversed by the Secretary of Human Services.
-Either party may request reconsideration from the Secretary within 15 Days from the date of the adjudication.
+Either party may request reconsideration from the Secretary within 10 Days from the date of the adjudication.
 Only the Member may appeal to Commonwealth Court within 30 Days from the date of the adjudication or from the date of the Secretary's final order, if reconsideration was granted.
 The decisions of the Secretary and the Court are binding on the BH-MCO.